A global player committed to local communities

 Alstom in the community

 Alstom’s Community Investment Policy focuses on 3 priorities:

 - Meeting social needs through donations, local development, volunteering and the work of the Alstom Foundation

 - Supporting education through partnerships with schools and universities

 - Cultivating local enterprises through partnerships with local research centres and supporting local supply chains and start-ups

 Alstom’s local community activities are performed under the banner of “Alstom in the Community” with 2 axes.

 - The Alstom Foundation: a philanthropic organisation which finances local community-related projects around the world that are implemented by expert NGO partners.

 - The Country Community Action Plans (CCAPs), developed each year, for the application of the Company’s Community Investment policy in all countries where Alstom has a significant presence.

 184projects developed with the Alstom Foundation, in 55 countries on 6 continents since its establishment in 2007.
-35 of these projects were active on January 1st 2019.
+32 of these projects were active as end of March 2019